Can dogs eat watermelon? Yes, they can!

 Fruitables Skinny Minis are full of watermelon (and pumpkin) flavors and are low-calorie treats free of gluten, corn, wheat, soy, and artificial colors or flavors.
 An excellent source of dietary fiber and natural antioxidants.

-Real turkey, turkey heart and turkey liver are combined with fruits and vegetables including watermelon, carrots, apples, berries and more.
-Made from the freshest ingredients that are freeze-dried to help retain all their naturally enticing aromas, delectable flavors and rich nutritional value,
+Real turkey, turkey heart and turkey liver are combined with fruits and vegetables, including watermelon!
+Fresh ingredients are freeze-dried to help retain all their naturally enticing aromas, delectable flavors and rich nutritional value.